 - YouTube video with embedded link.
 See instructions from MAGS.

-- Please note that a variety of teaching settings may be used for the video including but not limited to lecture, facilitated discussion, lab, etc. as appropriate to the course; focus is on the quality of teaching/learning, e.g. student engagement, enthusiasm, and knowledge of subject matter, rather than expertise in creating the video
+Please note that a variety of teaching settings may be used for the video including but not limited to virtual modalities, lecture, facilitated discussion, lab, etc. as appropriate to the course; focus is on the quality of teaching and learning, e.g. student engagement, enthusiasm, active student-centered pedagogy, and personalized learning, rather than expertise in creating the video.
+Due to COVID we are adding the modality of virtual teaching.
+The video should represent the same quality of learning, student engagement, active student-centered pedagogy and personalized learning and it will be up to the nominee to demonstrate those clearly in the 10 min video

 - Student Evaluation of Teaching (20 points)